decentology/hyperverse-docs/docs/learn/blockchain/algorand/welcome-to-algorand.md

 # Welcome to Algorand

-Learn about Algorand, Teal, and find valuable resources to start learning more.
+Explore Algorand & Teal, and find valuable resources to start learning more.

 ---